Space Amoeba: Writing

 Ei Ogawa wrote the original script for this film in 1966 as a proposed joint production between Toho and UPA, under the title Great Monster Assault (怪獣大襲撃, Kaiju Daishūgeki).
 This script was considerably more ambitious than the finished product, featuring alien monsters invading the Earth and submerging entire continents.
 Production on the film did not begin until three years later in 1969, when the project first appeared on Toho's production lineup, still under its original title.
 Ogawa's script was heavily altered, removing the global scope of the original story and moving the setting entirely to the fictional South Seas island of Sergio Island.
 Producer Fumio Tanaka later said he believed the film went through three drafts, and stated that the original draft featured the alien invaders being attacked with nuclear weapons.
 Despite his failing health, Toho's longtime special effects director Eiji Tsuburaya expressed his desire to be involved with the production and as such was to be credited as the film's special effects supervisor, while his former pupil Sadamasa Arikawa acted as the director of special effects.
-However, Tsuburaya passed away just two days after the start of filming on January 25, 1970, and is only credited in early promotional materials for the film.
+However, Tsuburaya died just two days after the start of filming on January 25, 1970, and is only credited in early promotional materials for the film.
 Toho rejected a proposal by some staff members to dedicate the film to Eiji Tsuburaya.
 Arikawa was especially angered, refusing to talk about the film later in his life.